Graphfied/Algorand-Pak-Fellowship-Training/algorand-pak-session-1/00-Prerequisites/setup_env.md

 # Development Environment Setup

-This guide will help you set up a proper development environment for Algorand Python development.
+This guide will help you set up a proper development environment for Algorand Python development, including Docker for containerized development.

 ## Why Use Virtual Environments?